 PPD free hair dye

-If you have PPD allergy or are looking to color or dye your hair without using PPD you will find that the majority of PPD-free products fall into one of three categories.
+If you have allergy to PPD / paraphenylenediamine or are looking to color or dye your hair without using PPD you will find that most PPD-free products fall into one of three categories.
 One exception is the innovative Hairprint system — but first let’s look at the three main types.
 Please note that some of the links included in this article are affiliated.

 1. Plant-based botanicals